nodemcu/nodemcu-firmware/docs/en/modules/wifi.md

 | :----- | :-------------------- | :---------- | :------ |
 | 2015-05-12 | [Zeroday](https://github.com/funshine) | [dnc40085](https://github.com/dnc40085) | [wifi.c](../../../app/modules/wifi.c)|

+!!! important
+	The WiFi subsystem is maintained by background tasks that must run periodically.
+Any function or task that takes longer than 15ms (milliseconds) may cause the WiFi subsystem to crash.
+To avoid these potential crashes, it is advised that the WiFi subsystem be suspended with [wifi.suspend()](#wifisuspend) prior to the execution of any tasks or functions that exceed this 15ms guideline.

 The NodeMCU WiFi control is spread across several tables:

 - `wifi` for overall WiFi configuration